 Garda age card, photocopied certificates or documents and expired documents

 If your Public Services Card is lost, stolen or damaged, you should

 immediately contact the Public Services Card Helpdesk at 1890 837000.

 Where to apply

-While the Public Services Card is mainly issued by invitation, you can also contact your local social welfare office or Intreo centre to arrange an appointment.
+You can also contact your local Social Welfare office or Intreo centre to

 Client Identity Services

 Department of Social Protection